sukanka/MEIZU16S_unlock_tutorial/README_EN.md

 Tutorial not available in English here, only downgrade packages available.
 I will appreciate it if someone wants to provide it in English.

+But the latest QPST can be found [HERE](https://mirrors.lolinet.com/software/windows/Qualcomm/QPST/)

 ## Guide to flash TWRP

 You can find TWRP for MEIZU 16 Series at  https://weibo.com/u/6033736159 , Chines and English are supported in these TWRP.